MRachelle0025/MRachelle0025/README.md

 - 👋 Hi, I’m @MRachelle0025
-- 👀 I’m interested in data visualization, machine learning, software engineering, and AI.
+- 👀 I’m interested in data visualization, machine learning, and AI.
 - 🌱 I’m currently learning data visualizations tools and software programming, machine learning, cloud development.
 - 💞️ I’m looking to collaborate on projects that relate to my interests.
 - 📫 How to reach me email or send message.